 The first cause everyone should focus on thinking about differing your speed of salvage is water temperature.
 No matter if you live in Florida, Minnesota, Utah or Alaska.
 Changing water temperatures at different times of the year are a point of life.
 But, don’t bear any misconception.
-There is a metamorphosis no matter where you fish.
+There is a metamorphosis no matter where you fish for bass.

 Fish are cold-blooded.
 And so their metabolism slows down as soon as water temperatures are at their lowest.
 Fish feeding activity will not be as prevalent as it is when the temperatures rise into their model feeding range.
 Of course, temperatures that are very high would also slow feeding, but that is for a different reason.

 So what does this mean to the keen angler you may ask?
 It denotes that you should noticeably slow your retrieve with your spinning reel in cold water circumstances.
 This way you can upsurge your chances of getting a strike from a lazy fish.